 - In what ways do you expect Kubernetes to benefit you?

-There are several questions to consider before you begin to migrate to Kubernetes, as this can be a very difficult process for developers and businesses in general.
-A whole mountain of rework lays just below the tip of the iceberg, so make sure that your team is prepared for it and understands what is going on.
-Alternatively, even a smooth Kubernetes migration will, in your case, have no practical effect on the design or the business logic of your application.
+A whole mountain of rework lies just below the tip of the iceberg, so make sure your team is prepared for it and understands what is happening.
+Alternatively, even a smooth Kubernetes migration will, in your case, have no practical effect on your application’s design or business logic.

 What Is Kubernetes?